 - Vacuum seal bag, Ziploc bag, or plastic wrap

-- Sous Vide Machine
+- Optional: Sous Vide Machine

 Related >> Can You Freeze a Brisket?
 Tips and Guidelines